adrienlaws/m59-blakserv-docker/README.md

 ```
 docker run -dit -p 5959:5959 -p 9998:9998 --rm blakserv-1
 ```
+   - This starts a `container` from the downloaded `blakserv` image
+     - it automatically starts a Meridian 59 server with ports `5959` and `9998` open
    - Here is a description of the options used in this command
       - The `-d` option means the container will start in "detached" mode (as a background process without a terminal)
       - `-i` option